Bootstrapping Networks with Latent Space Structure: Introduction

 \subsection{Nonparametric network bootstrap samples}

-The bootstrap \citep{EfrTib1994} is based upon sampling with replacement from an observed sample $X_1,X_2,\dots,X_n$ as though it were the population itself.
-Under suitable conditions, these bootstrap samples can be used to make inferences about the population distribution, but there is no straightforward analogue for network data.
+The classical bootstrap \citep{EfrTib1994} is based upon sampling with replacement from an observed sample $X_1,X_2,\dots,X_n$ as though it were the population itself.
+Under suitable conditions, these bootstrap samples can be used to make inferences about the population distribution, but there is no straightforward analogue for network data, owing both to the fact that we typically observe only one network rather than an i.i.d.\ sample and to the fact that there is dependence among the edges.
 Fortunately, the structure of latent space models provides a way forward.

 The latent positions $X_1,X_2,\dots,X_n$ are drawn i.i.d.\ from the distribution $F$, and thus the bootstrap sample $X_1^*,X_2^*,\dots,X_n^*$ drawn i.i.d.\ from the empirical distribution $F_n = n^{-1} \sum_{i=1}^n \delta_{X_i}$ can be thought of as being approximately drawn from $F$ so long as the empirical distribution $F_n$ is a good approximation to $F$.
 Thus, once again, if we had access to the latent positions, it would be natural to generate a bootstrap replica $\Astar$ of the adjacency matrix by drawing from $F_n$ as though it were the latent position distribution.
 That is, conditional on the sample from $F$, we draw $X_1^*,X_2^*,\dots,X_n^*$ i.i.d.\ from $F_n$ and generate $\Astar_{ij} \sim \Bern( \kappa(X_i^*,X_j^*) )$.
 Since we do not observe the latent positions $X_1,X_2, \dots, X_n$, a natural approach is to produce latent position estimates $\Xhat_1,\Xhat_2,\dots,\Xhat_n$ from $A$, and use their empirical distribution $\Fhat_n$ in place of $F_n$.
 Then we can generate bootstrap network samples $\Ahat^*$ by drawing from a latent space model with latent position distribution $\Fhat_n$.
 Once again, provided that the estimates are good approximations to the true latent positions, we may expect $\Fhat_n$ to be a good approximation to $F_n$, which is in turn a good approximation to $F$.
 We may then expect that the distribution of $\Ahat^*$ is a good approximation to the distribution of $A$.
 Indeed, we will prove below that if $H$ is an independent copy of $A$, $\Ahat^*$ and $H$ converge in a suitably-defined Wasserstein metric.